awesomerank/awesomerank.github.io/lists/guipdutra/awesome-geek-podcasts.md

 * [Digital Human](http://www.bbc.co.uk/programmes/b01n7094) - BBC series explores the digital world presented by Aleks Krotoski.
 * [Eat Sleep Code Podcast](https://soundcloud.com/esc-podcast) - On the show we’ll be talking to passionate people about a wide range of developer related topics.
 * [Elixir Foundation](http://feed.elixirfountain.com/) - Your weekly podcast for news & interviews from around the Elixirlang Community
+* [Embedded.fm](http://embedded.fm/) - Talk about the how, why, and what of engineering, usually devices.
+* [Elm Town](https://elmtown.github.io/) - A podcast about the people making and using the Elm language, and the things that they do.
 * [Entreprogrammers](http://entreprogrammers.com/) - Get a fly-on-the-wall perspective from 4 developers turned entrepreneurs, as they struggle with the business and learn lessons the hard way.
 This is the weekly mastermind group of the entreprogrammers.
 * [FiveJS](https://fivejs.codeschool.com) - The latest news in the JavaScript community.
 * [FLOSS Weekly](https://twit.tv/shows/floss-weekly) - Interviews with prominent guests from the free software/open source community.